MicrosoftDocs/win32/desktop-src/CoreAudio/disabling-the-ducking-experience.md

 ---
-Description: 'A user can disable the Default Ducking Experience provided by the system by using the options that are available on the Communications tab of the Windows multimedia control panel, Mmsys.cpl.' ms.assetid: '5604b927-99f8-450f-a48c-b38d782584de'
+Description: A user can disable the Default Ducking Experience provided by the system by using the options that are available on the Communications tab of the Windows multimedia control panel, Mmsys.cpl. ms.assetid: 5604b927-99f8-450f-a48c-b38d782584de
-title: Disabling the Default Ducking Experience
+title: Disabling the Default Ducking Experience ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Disabling the Default Ducking Experience